mclaughlin6464/BootCamp/Day1/GettingStarted.md

 # Getting Started

 The lessons for the next 3 days will be shown in **jupyter notebooks**.
-You're reading one right now!
 Jupyter notebooks are interactive computing enviornments.
 Jupyter notebooks render nicely online, so you can choose to just follow along [online](https://github.com/mclaughlin6464/SLACSummerCrashCourse).
 However, we **strongly** reccomend you install a few things so you can interact with the notebooks yourself!
 Here's what you should do: